thegenemyers/FASTGA/README.md

 at (p,q) for each q in  source2 where the adaptamer at p also occurs.
-If GIXmake is invoked separately to make the index in advance of calling FastGA, then the option -f, if specified, must be less than or equal to the value of -f given when running GIXmake.
+If GIXmake is invoked separately to make the index in advance of calling FastGA, then the option -f, if specified, must be less than or equal to the value of -f given when GIXmake was run.

-FastGA then searches for runs or chains of adaptamer seed hits that (a) all lie within a diagonal band of width 128, (b) the spacing between every two consecutive seeds is less than -s(500), and
+FastGA then searches for runs or chains of adaptamer seed hits that (a) all lie within a diagonal band of width 128, (b) the spacing between every pair of consecutive seeds is less than -s(500), and
 (c) the seeds in the chain cover at least -c(100) bases in both genomes.
 For these **chain hits**, FastGA then runs a wave-based local alignment routine that searches for a local alignment of length at least -l(100)bp with a similarity of -i(70%) or better that contains at least one